CMLL World Heavyweight Championship: 2017

-Then-reigning CMLL World Heavyweight Champion Máximo Sexy was fired by CMLL on May 22, 2017 and the championship was declared vacant.
-The company announced that they were holding a 10-man torneo cibernetico on June 6, 2017 in Guadalajara, Jalisco to determine the next champion.
-The torneo ciberntico sides pitted Gran Guerrero, Euforia, El Terrible, Rush and Pierroth against Marco Corleone, Dragón Rojo Jr., Kráneo, Mr. Niebla and Rey Bucanero.
+On May 22, 2017, reigning CMLL World Heavyweight Champion Máximo Sexy was fired by CMLL and the championship was declared vacant.
+The company announced that they were holding a 10-man torneo cibernetico on June 6, 2017, in Guadalajara, Jalisco to determine the next champion.
+The torneo ciberntico sides pitted Gran Guerrero, Euforia, El Terrible, Rush, and Pierroth against Marco Corleone, Dragón Rojo Jr., Kráneo, Mr. Niebla, and Rey Bucanero.
 The match came down to former champion El Terrible and Corleone, with Corleone gaining the deciding pinfall and the championship.
 With the victory, he became the 19th overall champion.